 Apprenticeships

-4. ESFA funded provision
+4. DfE funded provision

 - Jobseeker’s Allowance (JSA), including those receiving National Insurance credits only.

-- Low wage earner (qualifications only) Employment and Support Allowance (ESA).
+- Employment and Support Allowance (ESA)

-- Universal Credit, and their take-home pay as recorded on their Universal Credit statement (disregarding Universal Credit payments and other benefits) is less than £345 a month (learner is sole adult in their benefit claim) or £552 a month (learner has a joint benefit claim with their partner)
+- Universal Credit, and their take-home pay as recorded on their Universal Credit statement (disregarding Universal Credit payments and other benefits) is less than £952 a month (learner is sole adult in their benefit claim) or £1534 a month (learner has a joint benefit claim with their partner)

 Hull Training and Adult Education has a discretionary Learner Support Fund for courses leading to a qualification.
 Learners are considered on an individual basis by the Senior Lead Performance Funding and Finance.